Tiffany Michelle: Career

-Music

-Tiffany Michelle is also a singer/songwriter.
-She plays piano and guitar and has performed at several legendary Hollywood music venues, including BB Kings, and Hotel Cafe.
-In 2010, Tiffany headlined a special collaborative music show with guest performances by celebrity music artists and friends, including Maria Ho, American Idol's Chikezie and 90210 actor, Ryan Eggold.

 Reality television

 The Amazing Race

 In 2009, Michelle was invited to compete on the 15th season of the CBS competition reality show, The Amazing Race.
 Alongside best friend and fellow poker player, Maria Ho the two made up the season's only all-female team and they traveled to Japan, Vietnam, Cambodia, Dubai, and The Netherlands, exiting the competition in 6th place.

 Worst Cooks in America

-In 2012, Tiffany competed as one of 16 contestants on season three of Food Network's Worst Cooks in America.
-She was picked by chef Bobby Flay to compete as a member of his "Blue team."
-Tiffany won the Main Dish breakfast challenge in episode one as well as a pizza making Skill Drill in episode three.
+In 2012, Michelle competed as one of 16 contestants on season three of Food Network's Worst Cooks in America.
+She was picked by chef Bobby Flay to compete as a member of his team.
 She made it down to the final three contestants on Bobby Flay's team and was sent home in episode six.

+Other work

+In 2012, Michelle was featured in Maxim's Top 20 Hottest Celebrity Poker Players.

+Personal life

+In January 2025, Michelle and her fiancé were among the victims who lost their homes in the Palisades Fire.